Quickly find new opportunities to create value, to be different from competitors, even if what you offer is quite similar

 - These clues highlight your client’s concerns about a variety of perceived risks.
-Then you get to show your solutions to those concerns.
+Then you get to show empathy through your solutions to those concerns.

 - These may be concerns that they are currently facing that you can address for them.
 Or, concerns about doing business with your organization, your category, or your industry.